gitops-community/website/docs/kit/README.md

 **Teach YAML to your teams (if that’s what you choose to use to describe your configs):**

 Kyle Rockman (see 8:24) shares how, at Under Armour, they use YAML and training up their devs to understand the YAML they are writing has paid spades.
 Trained team mates help each other out, everybody across the org knows best practices, and they organically continue to learn as new features come out.
 (From [GitOps Practitioner Highlight – Under Armour – Kyle Rockman](https://youtu.be/00MCUAgzLQk))
+>*"The reason that we wanted people to understand and be able to write the yaml is it’s a base building block.
+So, if you understand what’s going on down there, you’re gonna do better at the higher level...and you’re gonna understand how that translates down.
+We initially started out with Helm..and we didn’t like the black boxy nature of it - we had some issues with not understanding what it was doing under the hood.
+That really drove us to understand the yaml so that we understand exactly what kubernetes is gonna do, and then we can put a layer of abstraction on top of it."* - Kyle Rockman, Lead Infrastructure Engineer, Under Armour

+(see 19:05 from [GitOps Everywhere!](https://youtu.be/VYwfZQc7hxc)– Kyle Rockman in conversation with Cornelia Davis)

+**Continuous Delivery and Progressive Delivery:**

+Stefan Prodan and Leigh Capili teach you both how to get started with GitOps with some open source technologies, but also how to share key points with your team to get them excited about GitOps in these two sessions:
+- [Flux and Helm: Intro and How to teach your teams!](https://youtu.be/vQbjv7AffVg) - [Slides](https://drive.google.com/file/d/1FgzOxoSCfc2R148T5J-Xlee7WBJmb8Mq/view?usp=sharing) Topics include: how to decouple CI from CD (and the value of doing so), continuous operations with controllers and reconcilers, deploying inside the cluster, plus a demo of how to install Flux and Helm.
+- [Flagger and Service Meshes: Intro and How to teach your teams!](https://youtu.be/eMJ0uDvXoH0)- [Slides](https://drive.google.com/file/d/1SXNQqwmBH1O1PwrKq4nx4ascG--fIdF9/view?usp=sharing) Stefan explains how to do Progressive Delivery with a GitOps mindset using tools like Flagger and service meshes.
+Topics covered include: what is progressive delivery, how Flagger automates the release process by gradually shifting traffic, deployment strategies such as canary, a/b testing, and blue/green (traffic monitoring vs. switiching), declaritive releases, release automation, traffic management, validation process, metric templates, alterting, testing webhooks, manual gating, Flux + Flagger = GitOps Pipeline.

+>*"If you get to a point where your team has good maturity, you're doing frequent enough releases where things are breaking and you've got the metrics and the storage and you're now starting to look at why things are breaking, then you're in a perfect place to adopt some progressive delivery and explaining the value of adopting Flagger as opposed to trying to do your own thing."* - Leigh Capili, Developer Experience Engineer, Weaveworks

 More teaching resources to come!